Abhi011999/IntelliSubDownloader/README.md

 Enjoy !

-Requires any version of python to be installed .
+Requires Python 3.6 to be installed .